-Stretching from West Cape Howe National Park in the West through the City of Albany and beyond to the Gull Rock National Park and Two People's Bay Nature Reserve East, the Albany Region is a wonderful place to explore.
+Stretching from West Cape Howe National Park in the West, through the City of Albany and beyond to the Gull Rock National Park and Two People's Bay Nature Reserve East, the Albany Region is great to explore.

-Walk to the top of Mount Clarence and view the magnificent Kinge George Sound from above or try the Princess Royal Fortress Military Museum for a glimpse of Albany's ANZAC History at the National ANZAC Centre, opened in 2014, to commemorate the centenary of the Great War.
+Walk to the top of Mount Clarence and view the magnificent King George Sound or to the Princess Royal Fortress for a glimpse of Albany's ANZAC History including the National ANZAC Centre, opened in 2014, to commemorate the centenary of the Great War.